darexu/meteoservice/README.md

 You can add city id from [meteoservice.ru](https://www.meteoservice.ru/content/export.html)

-Just fill it into this hash as in the example
+Fill in the hash in the meteoservice.rb as in the example

 	CITIES = {
 	  37 => 'Москва',